vince-nyanga/vince-nyanga.github.io/_posts/2020-01-10-building-a-car-pooling-api-with-django-part-8.md

 ## Some refactoring

 Today when I looked at the project I was not very impressed with the way the code was organised.
-I then decided to remove the `api.py` module from the `kapool_project` package and created a seperate `api` app.
+I then decided to remove the `api.py` module from the `kapool_project` package and created a separate `api` app.
 Inside your terminal, with `pipenv` activated, create a new app and call it `api`:

 ```
 python manage.py startapp api